 IMPORTANT ANNOUNCEMENT re Distance Education Courses!

-The M102F Course for the Winter 2015 semester via Distance Education is now open for regular registration.
+The M102F Course for the Spring 2015 semester via Distance Education is now open for waitlist registration.
+If you are interested in this course, you should add your name to the waitlist before April 24, 2015.
+This course will not open for REGULAR registration unless the mininum number of students is reached before the waitlist is deactivated on April 24.
 You can register for this course using Memorial Self-Service.

 Any student interested in Math 102N, Math 103F or Math 104F through Distance (DELTS) should contact the Mathematics Learning Centre at 709-864-3308 or firstname.lastname@example.org.